flying2322/PersonalBlogWeb/README.md

 **3. What do you think about the “Open World” (of information)?**
 <br>
 I’m totally against information walls—anywhere in the world.
 Ideas, knowledge, and stories are meant to flow freely, right?
 When there are barriers keeping people from accessing or sharing info, we all miss out.
 I’d much rather live in a space where curiosity doesn’t hit a wall.

+If someone can take responsibility for what they say and do, and they don’t hurt others, then I believe no one else has the right to limit their expression or silence them.

+One of the main reasons I created this website was to encompass all the things I wish to share with you.
+I prefer not to rely on other companies; I trust only my own.

 <br>

 **4. Hey friend, tell us more about your work or life mindset!**